Avynn/meetingManager/README.md

 the item description is as follows:

-id: a uniquely generated ID for the item
+- id: a uniquely generated ID for the item

-name: the user generated name for the item
+- name: the user generated name for the item

-description: the user generated name for the item
+- description: the user generated name for the item

-votabe: a boolean describing whether or not this item is votable
+- votabe: a boolean describing whether or not this item is votable

-usersAye: a list of users that have voted for this item
+- usersAye: a list of users that have voted for this item

-usersNay: a list of users that have voted against this item
+- usersNay: a list of users that have voted against this item

-usersAbstain: a list of users that have abstained from voting on this item
+- usersAbstain: a list of users that have abstained from voting on this item

 startTime: a Date().toString() that is determined by the end time of the previous item.
 If this is the first item it inherits the start time of the meeting.

 endTime:  a Date().toString() that is determined by the start time + the duration of the agenda item.

+### POST /meetings/:meetingID/items/

+This endpoint is for adding a new item to a given meeting.

+Request body:

+Like the meeting post this Post requires that you do not ID feild when initalizing a new

+body response: *see GET /meetings/:meetingID/items/*

+### PATCH /meetings/:meetingID/items/